For the 2007 series, see Bionic Woman.

-- Poorly Disguised Pilot: One two-parter was considered a backdoor pilot for a potential Max the Bionic Dog spinoff.
+- Poorly Disguised Pilot: It's long been rumoured that one two-parter was considered a backdoor pilot for a potential Max the Bionic Dog spinoff, however there's no indication this was ever seriously planned.

-- Railing Kill: Carl Franklin, the son of the Fembots' creator (and himself a robot), hurtles to his destruction when he lunges for Jaime and instead goes over a railing.
+- Railing Kill: Carl Franklin, the son of the Fembots' creator (and himself a robot), hurtles to his destruction when he lunges for Jaime and instead goes over a railing (one of the only times Jaime - albeit unintentionally - is actually involved in someone's death).

 - Required Secondary Powers: See the entry for The Six Million Dollar Man for more details.

 - Robotic Reveal: The first time Jaime tangles with the Fembots, she doesn't realize what they are until she rips off one of their faces and reacts with (understandable) horror at what she sees.
 The reveal is enough to drive her to leap out a window too high up for her bionic legs to withstand just to get away from them—well, that and the fact that the Fembots are tearing through doors and furniture to get to her.

 - Running Gag: Nearly every episode featured at least one moment (dubbed "pocket bionics" by Word of God) where Jaime is shown using her bionics in some every-day circumstance (such as doing the dishes at high speed).
 According to Word of God these sequences were to acknowledge the fact that in real life people would choose to use bionics for mundane tasks if given the opportunity.

 - Stock Footage: The World War II-era submarines shown in Part 3 of "Kill Oscar" are especially memorable.

 - Super Villain Lair: Several over the course of the series.
 Lampshaded in Wagner's commentary, as she wonders aloud why '70s bad guys got to live in palatial European mansions while today's villains tend to be depicted lurking in low places.
 Epitomized in "Doomsday is Tomorrow", which featured an Elaborate Underground Base.